 The automation of security functions is a vital part of regulatory compliance because it reduces the chances of improper configuration due to human error.
-It also gives the IT department more time to focus on business critical tasks.
+It also gives the IT department more time to focus on business-critical tasks.
 Furthermore, security automation often involves the greater integration of APIs in daily operations, which makes it easier for development and operations teams to work closely together.
 This feature is essential in DevOps, which is quickly becoming the preferred practice for many organizations.

-Automated security checks are especially important when deploying new code, since it allows organizations to enforce the security controls that government compliance often requires to ensure the protection and integrity of data at all times.
-Another scenario in which automation is particularly useful occurs when an organization maintain infrastructure both on-premises and in the cloud.
+Automated security checks are especially important when deploying new code since it allows organizations to enforce the security controls that government compliance often requires to ensure the protection and integrity of data at all times.
+Another scenario in which automation is particularly useful occurs when an organization maintains infrastructure both on-premises and in the cloud.
 These hybrid environments require a seamless integration of the two infrastructures that’s only possible with a high degree of automation.

 Amazon Inspector is an AWS service that automatically assesses the security of AWS applications, helping to improve the compliance posture of applications deployed on that platform.
 This service checks applications for security vulnerabilities in addition to deviations from best practices.
 Inspector also generates detailed reports of its findings prioritized by severity level.

 These reports are based on an extensive knowledge base of rules that Inspector maps to common best practices in security.
-For example, Inspector checks for the enablement of remote root login and versions of software with known vulnerabilities.
+For example, the Inspector checks for the enablement of remote root login and versions of software with known vulnerabilities.
 AWS security researchers regularly update Inspector’s rules.

 Data security is becoming increasingly regulated by many governments and other organizations throughout the world.
 The responsibility for security in an AWS cloud is shared between AWS and the customer, making it essential to understand which party is responsible for meeting a particular requirement.
 AWS complies with many assurance programs to ensure that its customers can meet their standards, which requires regular monitoring and updates to keep these certifications current.
 A variety of tools are also available in AWS to help customers maintain their regulatory compliance.
-Baytech, an AWS Migration consulting firm, has experience staff ready to assist you on your next project.
+Baytech, an AWS Migration consulting firm, has experienced staff ready to assist you on your next project.